 - to as part of an infinitive

 The main difference between the styles is which prepositions are lowercased.
-AP only lowercases prepositions up to three letters (in, on, off, out, …).
+According to the AP guidelines for composition titles, only prepositions up to three letters are lowercased (in, on, off, out, …).
 Wikipedia lowercases prepositions up to four letters (from, with, over, like, …).
 MLA and CMOS on the other hand lowercase all prepositions, regardless of their length.